MentoskaPraha/MP-Website/README.md

 npm run dev
 ```

+Before we can build the project, we must edit the `astro.config.mjs` file.
+Make sure to change the `site` option to the url of your website.

 Once you are happy with the changes you can run the following to build the project:

 ```shh